gcmariano/radialPheno/README.md

 available at *time series example* folder as an example to explore the use of RadialPheno.
 This file contains greeness indexes obtained from sequences of daily digital vegetation images  taken from a cerrado, a neotropical savanna, one of the monitoring sites of the [e-phenology network](http://www.recod.ic.unicamp.br/ephenology).

+_IMPORTANT:_ your file must have the same format and time columns as in the example.